-POINT PLEASANT —The Mason County Fair begins on Monday.
+POINT PLEASANT — The Mason County Fair, West Virginia’s largest county fair, begins this Monday.

 Visitors to the fair grounds just north of Point Pleasant will see a newly painted main stage and some major work done on the large commercial building which has all new booths this year.

 Entertainment for this year includes Ricky Atkinson and Compassion (gospel) at 9 p.m., Tuesday; Crush (a Bon Jovi tribute band) at 9 p.m., Wednesday; Gene Watson (classic country) at 9 p.m., Thursday; Mark Wills (country) at 9 p.m., Friday; the Swon Brothers (country) at 9 p.m., Saturday.

 Other popular events include the garden tractor pull at 7 p.m.
 Monday; the antique tractor pull at 6 p.m.
 Tuesday; the demolition derby/riding lawnmower derby/power wheels at 7 p.m.
 Wednesday; farm stock tractor pull and diesel truck at 7 p.m., Thursday; super stock trucks/tractors/modified stock trucks at 7 p.m., Friday; motorcycle/ATV motocross at 5 p.m., Saturday.